S0ulDrag0n/velocity-ui/README.md

 ## Components
 ### Virtualized Grid
 The virtualized grid only renders items as it comes into view to maintain a level of usability when rendering and scrolling.
 Out of view components are replaced with blank, same sized View components to reduce rendering load.
+The main goal of this component is to circumvent using the FlatList, which at the time of writing this, has performance issues rendering a decent to large number of complex components.
 #### Props
 Prop | Default | Type | Description
 -----|---------|------|------------